Tibetan food options at Rongbuk Monastery - trekking to Everest Base Camp

 Butter tea is a mixture of yak butter and strong brick tea churned together with a wooden stick until it becomes a frothy mixture.
 The resulting milky beverage is both sweet and salty and will leave you feeling warm and refreshed even on the coldest winter day.
 Not only that, a bowl of steaming buttered tea is a good choice if you need to restore your energy after a long, tiring day of travel.

 Tsampa is another delicious snack commonly found on the Tibetan Plateau.
-This mealy treat is made of highland barley which is dried in the sun, fried in the husks, and then ground to flour.
+This mealy treat is made of highland barley which is dried in the sun, fried in the husks, and then ground into flour.
 If you share many meals with Tibetans, you might be surprised to find that Tsampa is served at nearly every meal.
 Often, buttered tea is served alongside Tsampa, and the two are mixed together in a small bowl and rolled into a dough ball by hand and then eaten alongside the rest of the meal.

 Besides the two above-mentioned Tibetan staples, a number of other Tibetan and Chinese fare, such as noodles, fried dishes, and rice, are also available at Rongbuk Monastery.
 Water and ready-made canned foods can also be procured.
 Outside of Rongbuk, however, there are few food and drink options on the long trek across Tibet to Everest Base Camp.
 Therefore, we suggest that you pack some of your favorite snacks and bring plenty of bottled water when you depart for your trip.